 Mental health and substance use disorders are highly prevalent among people living with HIV [5–8].
 Studies have consistently identified higher rates of mental health and substance use disorders experienced by people living with HIV than those in the general population [9].
 The co-occurrence of mental illness and HIV poses challenges to treating HIV.
 Mental disorders are associated with poor HIV treatment outcomes, including low adherence [7,10–12], poor virological outcomes [13–16], poor retention in HIV care [16,17] and increased mortality [16].
-Estimates on associations between mental health and HIV treatment outcomes vary widely, likely due to methodological limitations of previous studies including cross-sectional study designs, small sample sizes, and the use of self-reported mental health and adherence measures.

 Disparities in HIV treatment outcomes between age groups and between men and women are of concern.
 HIV treatment outcomes are typically worse in younger persons and men compared to older persons and women [18–22].
+Estimates on associations between mental health and HIV treatment outcomes vary widely, likely due to previous studies’ methodological limitations, including cross-sectional study designs, small sample sizes, and the use of self-reported mental health and adherence measures.

 As South Africa is approaching the global HIV treatment target of 95% viral suppression among persons receiving ART [1], disaggregated data are needed to identify populations at the greatest risk of poor HIV treatment outcomes [23].
-In this cohort study, we assessed HIV treatment outcomes in patients with and without mental health diagnoses by sex and age.
+This cohort study assessed HIV treatment outcomes in patients with and without mental health diagnoses, stratified by sex and age.

-Methods
+METHODS

 Study design